mikemix/mxdiModule/README.md

 }
 ```

-The `@Inject` annotation requires valid service name, registered as ZF2 service in the Service Manager.

-The requested service must not be registered in the Service Manager, because it must go through the Abstract Factory of
-the Module.
-This allows you to create custom factory for the service by the way.
+*Remember*, the service which is being injected must not be registered in the Service Manager.
+If you register it as factory or invokable, it won't go through the Abstract Factory and won't get injected.
+By the way, this allows you to create custom factory for the service in mention.

-The order of the `@Inject` annotations inside the `@InjectParams` is important as with this order parameters will be
+The order of the `@Inject` annotations inside the `@InjectParams` *is important* as with this order parameters will be
-passed to the method.
+passed to the method/constructor.
 Wrong order will result in PHP's errors.

 To speed up locate time you can request the service through the DiFactory invokable, for example: